 Also, when I called to ask for quotes, GEICO had the easiest phone tree to navigate and had me speaking with a friendly, helpful person the fastest.

 How Non-Owner Car Insurance Works

-Some non-owner policies will also provide liability coverage for rental vehicles, but not all of them do.
-Read the fine print on your non-owner policy if you intend to use it for rental cars, and make sure it actually covers you when you’re driving a rental vehicle.
-If you’re not renting cars often, it’s generally cheaper to purchase one-time insurance through the rental company each time.
+Some non-owner policies will also provide liability coverage for rental vehicles.
+Read the fine print on your non-owner policy if you intend to use it for rental cars, and make sure it actually covers you when you’re driving one.

 When Do You Need Non-Owner Car Insurance?

 If you don’t own a vehicle, you’re typically not legally required to have a non-owner car insurance policy.
 There are, however, some situations when it’s a good idea to apply for coverage.